jordancccac/fall21python2_jc/Pandas_tutoring_project/Quick_Reference.md

     •	Index rows with string labels using loc
     •	Index integer or string column labels using the structure: dataframe[int or ‘string’]

  See more on indexing: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.iloc.html

-Manipulation
+## Manipulation
-o	Add a column to a data frame in a specific location using the structure: dataframe.insert(position, column name, [value 1, value 2, etc.])
+    •	Add a column to a data frame in a specific location using the structure: dataframe.insert(position, column name, [value 1, value 2, etc.])

     •	Change the value of a single cell using the structure: dataframe.at[row, column]=value

-I/O
+## I/O Processing
     •	Read a json file into a dataframe using: object=pd.read_json(file_name.json)

 See more on I/O processing in Pandas: https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#excel-files